 Publishers discuss the unsung value of early chapter books in fostering literacy

 Ask educators or editors, or even some parents, what constitutes the trickiest writing assignment in children’s literature, and a lot of them will say the same thing: the humble chapter book.

 “I think it is perhaps the hardest category to write for, because you are writing for kids who are just learning to read on their own, but it’s incredibly important to create a book that will encourage them,” says Erica Finkel, who edits Ellen Potter and Felicita Sala’s Big Foot and Little Foot series at Abrams.
 Continue reading here.

-You can do this on any blogging platform, even on free sites such as Blogger, Tumblr or free WordPress.
+You can do this on any blogging platform, even on free sites such as Wix, Blogger, or free WordPress.

-The advantage of a self-hosted site is that you can automate the process of creating article snippets and links and even posts by using a site’s RSS feed and a plugin.
+The advantage of a self-hosted WordPress website is that you can automate the process of creating article snippets, links, and even posts by using a site’s RSS feed and a plugin.

 If you are using a premium site on wordpress.com, there might be plugins available for you, but you will need to check.

-When I first started Just Publishing Advice, it was part of my personal site, and I used this technique to set it up as a news feed for publishing news.
+When I first started Just Publishing Advice, it was part of my personal site.
+I used this technique to set it up as a news feed for publishing news.

 By luck, I was able to find a screenshot of the early days of my site by using the Internet Archive Wayback Machine.

 It ran very happily for a couple of years, automatically posting fresh news every day from a handful of sources.